-Environmental Impact Significance before Mitigation Mitigation Measures Significance after Mitigation consumption of energy.
-Water Supply Increased Demand for Water Supplies.
+Environmental Impact Significance before Mitigation Mitigation Measures Significance after Mitigation Increased Demand for Water Supplies.
 Although the Project would require the use of freshwater supplies from certain Arizona wells for injection upgradient of the Cr(VI) contaminant plume as well as for use during construction activities, the project would not substantially increase overall demand for water supplies.
 Less than Significant No mitigation measures required.
 N/A Impact WATER-1: Depletion of Groundwater Supplies.
 The Project would require the use of freshwater from water supply wells in Arizona.
 Localized effects on the groundwater table and the availability of groundwater supplies to other groundwater users near the freshwater water supply wells are possible.
-Potentially Significant Implementation of Mitigation Measure HYDRO-6.
+Potentially Significant Implementation of Mitigation Measure HYDRO-6 .
 Less than Significant Cumulative Impacts Impact CUM-1: Cumulatively Considerable Impacts to Aesthetic Resources.
 Implementation of the proposed Project, in combination with other projects in the geographic scope, could cause a substantial adverse change to scenic vistas, scenic resources, and the existing visual character and quality of the site and its surroundings.
 Potentially Significant Implement Mitigation Measures AES-1 and AES-2.
 Significant and Unavoidable Impact CUM-2: Cumulatively Considerable Impacts to Cultural Resources.
 Implementation of the proposed Project, in combination with other projects in the geographic scope, could cause a substantial adverse change in the significance of the historical resource identified as the Topock Traditional Cultural Property (TCP); cause a substantial adverse change in the significance of unknown historical or unique archaeological resources; result in a substantial adverse change to a unique paleontological resource or unique geologic feature; and disturb human remains, including those interred outside of formal cemeteries.
-Potentially Significant Implement Mitigation Measures CUL-1 through CUL-4.
-Significant and Unavoidable Impact CUM-3: Cumulatively Considerable Impacts Related to Noise and Vibration.
-Implementation of the proposed Project, in combination with Soil Remediation Activities in the Project Area that are in the geographic scope, could cause a substantial adverse increase related to short- term construction-related noise and vibration, as well as compatibility with noise levels at the Topock TCP.
-Potentially Significant Mitigation Measure NOISE-3: Cumulative Noise Increases from Remedial Activities (New Measure).
-Coordination between teams implementing soil remedial activities (including investigation, pilot testing, and remediation) and groundwater remediation shall occur as to avoid cumulative noise impact to any sensitive receptor.
-If concurrent activities must occur near common sensitive receptors, real time noise measurements of representative activities shall be conducted by a qualified acoustical consultant (or contractor trained Significant and Unavoidable
+Potentially Significant Implement Mitigation Measures CUL-1 through CUL-4 .
+Mitigation Measure CUL-5: Cumulative Impacts to the Topock TCP (New Measure).
+PG&E shall provide funding to the following Tribes (Chemehuevi Indian Tribe, Cocopah Indian Tribe, Colorado River Indian Tribes, and Hualapai Indian Tribe) that would facilitate actions to preserve the cultural and ecological integrity of the Topock TCP, and that would provide interpretation, and/or educational programs related to the Topock TCP.
+The funds shall be used for the purposes of ensuring the preservation, conservation and transmission of cultural values associated with the Topock TCP, including furthering Tribal knowledge and community awareness of the TCP's importance and meaning for each Tribe.
+The funds shall be used to implement interpretive facilities or programs, land preservation/conservation, educational programs (such as grant funding to further the cultural understanding, including research of the Topock area).
+The Project's Conditions of Approval will identify the amount of the one-time contribution to be made by PG&E, and the type of funding mechanism to be utilized as determined by DTSC.
+The funding mechanism shall provide for the management of individual funds for each of the four Tribes, and shall administer the release of funds upon review and approval of proposals by Tribe(s).
+Proposals must meet the above-described purpose related to preservation/conservation, and/or educational programs pertaining to the Topock TCP, and must meet pre- Significant and Unavoidable